Gabby Douglas ended her bid to return to the Olympics. She’s still a champion in my eyes | KRDO

 I joyfully consumed the numerous media posts and news clips showcasing the caliber and execution of her skills and the progress she was making in recent training and competitions.
 It was inspiring — unbelievable, even.

+Simone Biles won a ninth all-around national title at the US Gymnastics Championships on Sunday, dominating the event, ahead of next month’s Olympics in Paris.
+The national championships are the final event for US gymnasts before the Olympic Trials later this month.
+The women’s team to compete at Paris 2024 will be chosen after the Olympic Trials, with the winner of the all-around competition at the Trials automatically making the team.

-Had she pulled off her comeback and made it onto the US gymnastics team, it would have been a triumph unequaled in our sport.
-So for gymnastics fans — and especially for Gabby fans — news of her recent withdrawal from this weekend’s Xfinity Gymnastics Championships and an end to her bid for a third Olympic Games, was heartbreaking even if it was, perhaps, not terribly surprising.
+Douglas had hoped to compete this weekend as well.
+Had she pulled off her comeback, it would have been a triumph unequaled in our sport.
+So, for gymnastics fans — and especially for Gabby fans — news of her withdrawal from the championships and an end to her bid for a third Olympic Games, was heartbreaking even if it was, perhaps, not terribly surprising.

 Gymnastics is a remarkably difficult and demanding sport — physically and mentally.
 The unique combination of strength and power, flexibility and endurance, grace and speed required to excel on four vastly different apparatuses are a product of repetition, consistency and precision.
 But let me be clear: Make the US Olympic team or not, Douglas’ bid to return to elite status was an unparalleled quest, one that I will always unapologetically celebrate as a success unto itself.